unbit/uwsgi-docs/asyncio.rst

    uwsgi --asyncio 10 --http-socket :9090 --greenlet --wsgi-file app.py

-(asyncio is a shortcut enabling 10 uWSGI async cores, so you can manage up to 10 concurrent requests with a single process)
+(--asyncio is a shortcut enabling 10 uWSGI async cores, so you can manage up to 10 concurrent requests with a single process)

 But how to wait for a callback completion in the WSGI callable ?
 We can suspend our WSGI function using greenlets (remember our WSGI clalable is wrapped on a greenlet)